no0bie/Payload-Generator/README.md

-# IMPORTANT
-Not working yet as I have not uploaded anything

 # Payload-Generator
 Payload generator for metasploit, using meterpreter

 # Errors
-Chmod both genMe and build to supposedly not have any more erros
+> Chmod both genMe and build to supposedly not have any more erros
+> Only made for linux

 # Installing Metasploit
 > ./build